vaadin/grid-renderers-collection-addon/README.md

 ## Release notes

+### Version 2.2.8
+* Added feature to BrowserOpenerRenderer.
+With alternative constructor open UI with URI fragment given in cell.

 ### Version 2.2.7
 * Added BrowserOpenerRenderer.
 This is a button that opens a new browser window when clicked.